simonneutert/labradorite-notebook/README.md

 - fyi: having tantiny's index (`.tantiny`) as a volume has no benefit.
 Beware, it can easily have a negative impact.

 ## Development

+From v0.5.0 on, the project can only be run native on a Linux machine or in a Docker container.
+See the Dockerfiles and `justfile` for more information.

 - `$ rake test` runs the test suite
 - `$ rake reset_default_memos` resets the files to the repos defaults (e.g. for testing)